Scott M. McElhaney

 United States District Court for the Eastern, Northern, Southern, and Western Districts of Texas

 United States District Court for the Western District of Oklahoma

-- Obtained and defended on appeal summary judgment for a title company that it did not owe negligence and fiduciary duties to the party to a real estate transaction as alleged.
+- Obtained and defended on appeal summary judgment for a title company that it did not owe negligence and fiduciary duties to the party to a real estate transaction.
 IQ Holdings, Inc. v.
 Stewart Title Guar.
 Co., 451 S.W.3d 861 (Tex.
 App. – Houston [1st Dist.]
 2014, no pet.).

 - Overturned an over $2 million trial court judgment that had been entered against the client in a breach of contract case on the grounds that the terms of the alleged contract were too indefinite to be enforced.
 FFSS v.
 Corilant Financial, L.P., 376 S.W.3d 253 (Tex.
 App. – Dallas 2012, pet. denied).